 My Recycling/Wet Garbage was not picked up this morning, who can I contact?

 The County of Northumberland is responsible for all garbage and recycling within the Municipality of Port Hope.
 Please contact the County Waste Management Office at 1.866.293.8379.

 I have some leaves and brush; does the Municipality offer a pick-up?

-It's back for 2016!!!
-Northumberland County’s Long Term Waste Management Master Plan launched a seasonal Curbside Leaf and Yard Waste Collection Program on a monthly basis commencing in May until November in 2015 and it has been renewed for 2016.
-The Municipality of Port Hope will no longer have a Leaf and Yard Waste Pick Up Program and will no longer be holding the monthly special leaf and yard waste drop off at the Joint Operations Centre, 284 Victoria Street North.
-If you have any questions regarding the Curbside Leaf and Yard Waste Collection Program launched by the County, please contact the County at 1-866-293-8379 or by email at email@example.com or clicking here and you will be redirected to the County's website.
-If you want to get rid of brush or leaves in between the monthly pickup dates, you can take the debris to the Bewdley Transfer site where you will be charged $40/metric tonne.
+The Northumberland County Waste Management program includes seasonal Curbside Leaf and Yard Waste Collection on a monthly basis from April until November.
+If you have any questions regarding the Curbside Leaf and Yard Waste Collection Program, please contact the County at 1-866-293-8379 or by email at email@example.com or clicking here and you will be redirected to the County's website.
+If you want to get rid of brush or leaves in between the monthly pickup dates, you can take the debris to the Bewdley Transfer site where you will be charged /metric tonne.

 I have large amounts of mulch/green waste, where can I dispose of it?

 You may dispose of compostable items (leaves, brush) at the Bewdley Transfer Site (7650 County Rd 9) where you will be charged /metric tonne.
 For further information contact the County at 1.866.293.8379 or 905.342.2514 for a current fee schedule.
 Summer hours are Monday to Saturday, 8:30 a.m. to 5:00 p.m.

 For information regarding your Water and Wastewater Bill, please click here.